Maged152/image-processing/shakhbat_cv/doc/Functions/Filters/Filter2D/README.md

 # Filter 2D

 ## Description
-Applys 2D filter of size MxN on the input image
+Apples 2D filter of size MxN on the input image

+You can check the implementation [here](../../../../source/Filter2D.cpp)

 ## C++ API
 ```c++
 namespace qlm